 Inflation Rate in Georgia averaged 7.11 percent from 1996 until 2021, reaching an all time high of 59.31 percent in April of 1996 and a record low of -3.30 percent in May of 2012.
 This page provides the latest reported value for - Georgia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Georgia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Georgia is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Georgia to stand at 2.70 in 12 months time.
-In the long-term, the Georgia Inflation Rate is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Inflation Rate in Georgia is expected to be 8.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Inflation Rate is projected to trend around 3.00 percent in 2022, according to our econometric models.